 There’s more than prepared foods, of course, at the Covington Farmers Market.
-Real farmers (like the Bardwells, pictured above) truck their produce in for the Wednesday and Saturday morning market in historic downtown Covington, and chefs and food fans show up to score the freshest local fruits and vegetables.
+Real farmers (like the Bardwells, pictured above) truck their produce in for the twice-weekly markets in historic downtown Covington--Wednesdays from 10am to 2pm and Saturdays 8am to 12 Noon.
+Chefs and food fans show up to score the freshest local fruits and vegetables.
 There are beautiful, plump blueberries and blackberries, grown just up the road.
 Sweet satsumas, heirloom tomatoes and regional favorite Creoles, too, vie for attention depending on the season.
 Regulars greet the bread lady and farmer Nick.
 They sample salsa and cookies, sip fresh-brewed coffee or herbal tea.
 Sunlight filters through the trees and, usually, live musicians playing in the small gazebo provide a soundtrack to the scene.